-The goal of this work was to identify one of L. monocytogenes' virulence factors to further confirm the isolates.
-Listeriolysin O (LLO), a virulence factor exclusive to virulent strains of the species and encoded by the hlyA gene, was the target of PCR (Suriyapriya et al., 2016).
+The goal of this work was to identify one of L. monocytogenes' virulence factors in order to further confirm the isolates.
+Listeriolysin O (LLO), a virulence factor exclusive to virulent strains of the species and is encoded by the hlyA gene, was the target of PCR (Suriyapriya et al., 2016).
 Listeriolysin O (hlyA) is a toxin that is dependent on cholesterol that makes it easier for bacteria to proliferate in the cytosol, escape from phagocytic vacuoles, and infiltrate host cells (Hassanien and Shaker, 2021).
-In our investigation, the PCR method's result was shown in Table 2 and Figure 1 verified that L. monocytogenes was present in only Talaga cheese sample and couldn't be confirmed in other dairy products.
-Derra et al. (2013) found that only one sample (1.7%) of cottage cheese tested sample was positive for L. monocytogenes using PCR, however (Al-Ashmawy et al., 2014) studied the hlyA gene in 28 and 32 of the analyzed Domiati and Kareish cheeses, respectively.
-Elshinaway et al. (2016) verified that L.monocytogenes was present in 2 (5%), 3 (7.5%), and 1 (2.5%) of buttermilk cheese, ice-cream, and Kareish cheese samples respectively.
+In our investigation, the PCR method's result was shown in Table (2) and Fig. (1) verified that L. monocytogenes was present in only Talaga cheese sample and couldn't be confirmed in other dairy products.
+Derra et al., (2013) found that only one sample (1.7%) of cottage cheese tested sample was positive for L. monocytogenes using PCR, however (Al-Ashmawy et al., 2014) studied the hlyA gene in 28 and 32 of the analyzed Domiati and Kareish cheeses, respectively.
+(EL-Shinawy et al., 2016) verified that L .monocytogenes was present in 2(5%), 3(7.5%), and 1(2.5%) of butter milk cheese, ice-cream and Kareish cheese samples respectively.